-Facility Use
+Facility Use.

-The facility shall be reserved for the exclusive use of the NCAA beginning at 8 a.m. two days before the competition through the conclusion of the final game (i.e., Wednesday through Sunday).
-All space shall be available and the competition site set up no later than 1 1⁄2 hours prior to the beginning of the first practice.
+The facility shall be reserved for the exclusive use of the NCAA beginning at 9 a.m. three days before the competition through the conclusion of the final game (i.e., Wednesday through Sunday).
+All space shall be available and the competition site set up no later than two hours before the beginning of the first practice.

-NCAA Space Requirements
+NCAA Space Requirements.

 Entrances.
-Entrances must be staffed by an adequate number of persons.
+Entrances must be staffed by an adequate number of persons (ticket takers, security).
 Signage should be posted to clearly identify all entrances (i.e., ticketholders, participant, media, player-guest ticket, band/spirit squad, etc.).

 Locker Rooms.
-A locker room with shower facilities should be provided for each team, and two locker rooms for the officials.
-A sign reading, "NCAA Use Only" shall be posted on the officials' locker room.
-If locker rooms are subpar for visiting teams, the host team is expected to use the "least suitable" locker room.
+A locker room with shower facilities should be provided for each team, and one room for the officials (two rooms are needed if the assigned officials represent both genders).
+A sign reading "NCAA Use Only" shall be posted on the officials' locker room.
+All team locker rooms should be of comparable quality.
+In the event one of the team locker rooms is of a higher standard, this room should be assigned to the higher seeded team.
 If applicable, a card with locker room and other entrance door access codes will be provided for all committee members at the competition site walk-through.
 Signs should be posted to identify the teams' locker rooms.